shudnal/TradersExtended/package/thunderstore/TradersExtended/README.md

 * trader could give a discount or set a markup depending on current amount of coins
 * you can filter both buy and sell list by item name
 * you can customize coins weight and exact stack size

+## Check for discovery

+Traders will wait for item discovery before it appears in the store.

+To exclude some item from that rule you can set its prefab name in "Undiscovered items list to sell" config.

+Vanilla items will always be there (if global key met).

+## Repair

+Trader will repair your items for 2 coins each.
+You can set cost in coins.

+Set trader name or its prefab name in the appropriate list for it to repair set type of items.
+Weapons or Armor.

+## Trader use coins

+You can enable traders to use limited amount of coins.
+When you sell item trader will spend its coins.
+When you buy item trader will receive your coins.

+Every morning (at set replenishment rate) every trader will be given settable amount of coins until it have set maximum amount of coins.

+If trader have more coins than minimum amount - sell price will be raised and buy price reduced.
+If trader have less coins than minimum - sell price will be reduced and buy prices increased.

+If you want custom traders to operate coins you must set its prefab name in "Custom traders prefab names" config.
+Case sensitive, comma separated.

+Defaults:
+* trader have 2000 coins
+* trader will replenish 1000 coins every morning until it have 6000 coins
+* if trader have 0 coins markup for buy prices will be +50% and sell prices -30%
+* if trader have 6000 coins discount for buy prices will be -30% and sell prices will be increased to +50%
+* normal prices will be at 2000 coins and will gradually change

 ## Gamepad support
 * use right gamepad stick to scroll sell list